India–United States espionage on Nanda Devi: Team members

 Manmohan Singh Kohli was the team leader.
-Kohli recruited the Indian mountaineers for the mission, they included three who had summited Everest during the successful 1965 Indian Everest Expedition which he had led just a few months earlier, they were Sonam Gyatso, Harish Rawat and Sonam Wangyal, (all officers in the ITBP), others from the same Everest expedition were Gurcharan Singh Bhangu (also an officer in the ITBP) and the Sherpa Phu Dorjee Sherpa.
-About fourteen other sherpas were recruited, including Pasang Dawa Lama, several were 'later absorbed in Indian para-military organisations'.
+He recruited the Indian mountaineers for the mission, including several from the successful 1965 Indian Everest Expedition which he had led just a few months earlier: Sonam Gyatso, Harish Rawat, Sonam Wangyal, Gurcharan Singh Bhangu, all officers in the Indo-Tibetan Border Police, and the Sherpa Phu Dorjee Sherpa.
+About fourteen other sherpas were recruited, including Pasang Dawa Lama; several were 'later absorbed in Indian para-military organisations'.

-Barry Bishop recruited the American mountaineers who joined the team on Nanda Devi or Nanda Kot. several of them had been members of the 1963 American Mount Everest expedition along with Bishop: Lute Jerstad, Barry Prather, Barry Corbet and Dave Dingman, the other three were Tom Frost, Robert Schaller and Sandy Bill.
-Bishop himself wasn't part of the team on the mountain but he was one of the people who met the Indian team when they travelled to the US for training on Denali in summer 1965.
+Barry Bishop recruited the American mountaineers who joined the team on Nanda Devi or Nanda Kot.
+Several of them had been members of the 1963 American Mount Everest expedition along with Bishop: Lute Jerstad, Barry Prather, Barry Corbet and Dave Dingman; the other three were Tom Frost, Robert Schaller and Sandy Bill.
+Bishop himself was not part of the team on the mountain, having lost his toes to frostbite on Mount Everest, but he was one of the people who met the Indian team when they travelled to the US for training on Denali in summer 1965.

 Initial timeline

-In July 1965 Kohli and the team members from India flew to the US to undertake training and familiarisation on Denali.
-They returned to India in August and by mid-September 1965 they were at the base-camp on Nanda Devi with the American climbers Lute Jerstad, Tom Frost and Sandy Bill (Schaller had to pull out due to an injury).
+In July 1965, Kohli and the team members from India flew to the US to undertake training and familiarisation on Denali.
+They returned to India in August, and by mid-September 1965 they were at the base-camp on Nanda Devi with the American climbers Lute Jerstad, Tom Frost and Sandy Bill (Schaller had to pull out due to an injury).
+The team was flown by helicopter to the Himalayas in September, with both US agents and IB Sherpas who were not acclimatized to the cold air and high altitude.
 A series of camps were established and stocked in the face of changeable weather.
 The plan was for a team of Sherpas to deliver the cargo to the summit from the fourth camp, they would then return and a second team, with two Indian and two American climbers, would ascend to the summit and assemble the device.
 It was 300 metres from the fourth camp to the summit.
-When the mission reached camp IV, a blizzard hit, and on 16 October 1965 Kohli decided the team should turn back.
-The device was hooked in a crevice and anchored, the climbers headed back to the base.
+When the mission reached camp IV, a blizzard hit, and on 16 October 1965 Kohli decided the team should turn back, abandoning the generator.
+The device was hooked in a crevice and anchored, and the climbers headed back to the base.
 No more progress was possible that season.